Zain541/livewire-easy-tags/README.md

 }

 ```
-This package uses <a href="https://spatie.be/docs/laravel-tags/v4/introduction" target="_blank">Laravel Spatie Tags</a> as underlying package.
+This package uses <a href="https://spatie.be/docs/laravel-tags/v4/introduction" target="_blank">Laravel Spatie Tags</a> as an underlying package.
 So, you need to use this Trait `HasSpatieTags` in your model class to use.
 Your model should look like this
 ```
 <?php